 *I’ve got links to other great household posts at the bottom of this post, so make sure to keep on scrolling when you’re done watching!*

 My Inn-Keeper friend recently showed me this cool little trick that she does to see if she needs to replace her pillows.
 You take a pillow and fold it in half and if snaps back open it is still good.
 However, if you fold a pillow in half and it just stays there, it is time to replace it.

 How simple is that?
-Who better to know when it is time to replace your pillow than someone that has operated a Bed and Breakfast for a very long time?
+I thought, who better to know when it is time to replace your pillow than someone that has operated a Bed and Breakfast for a very long time?
 I thought it was such a cool tip that when I got home and told my kids about it they ran around the house and gathered every single pillow that we had and guess how many pillows passed?
 One…in the entire house!
 I really felt like I sucked as a parent when I realized just how much in need of good pillows that the kids were, so I went to the store and found a good brand that was on sale and they were only slightly more expensive than the cheapest ones that Wal-Mart had (I prefer to buy quality over the cheapest so I was pretty happy to find a good deal on a high-quality brand).